Join the Homelessness Solutions Working Group. Interest forms are due Friday, October 25, 2024.

 What to Expect

-All meetings are filmed and aired on Channel 27 as well as on our website.
-City Council meetings are formal, although we do try to lighten the mood occasionally with a joke or two.
-The City Council sits at the dais with staff below, including the elected City Clerk and City Attorney.
-Members of the public are invited to sit in the audience.
+• Filming and Viewing: All meetings are recorded and broadcast on Channel 27 and our website.
+City Council meetings are formal, but we occasionally lighten the mood with a joke.
+The City Council sits at the dais with staff, including the City Clerk and City Attorney, while the public sits in the audience.

-2. The City Council may ask questions of staff about the topic at-hand.
+2. City Council Questions: Council members ask questions about the topic.

-5. The City Council then deliberates and votes on the item.
+4. Council Deliberation: The Council discusses and votes on the item.

 Top 5 Tips

-3. Remember, your time allotment for speaking is 2 minutes – it can be helpful to practice your comments ahead of time.
+3. Keep It Brief: You have 2 minutes to share your thoughts, so it helps to practice your comments ahead of time.

-4. You are welcome to email materials for the City Council to consider in advance of the meeting.
-Please email them to the City Clerk.
+4. Share Materials: Feel free to email any materials you’d like the City Council to review before the meeting.
+Just send them to the City Clerk.

 The City Council meets the first and third Mondays every month at 6 p.m. in the City Hall Council Chambers.
 In addition to their regular meetings, they occasionally hold special study sessions on certain topics.
 If Monday is a holiday, the meeting is held on the following Tuesday.
 Check out our City Council page to learn more about our City Council!